-Virginia Tech Carilion School of Medicine names new chair of psychiatry
+Virginia Tech Carilion School of Medicine names new chair of psychiatry and behavioral medicine

 While at the University of Connecticut, Trestman served as executive director of Correctional Managed Health Care, a division of the University of Connecticut Health Center, where he led a program that provided health care to all inmates within the state’s Department of Corrections.
 Under Trestman’s leadership, the program went from having budget and regulatory concerns to being a national leader in correctional health care.